mctavisd/PotatoGenomeSizeDiversity/README.md

 ## "Is genome size diversity in the Pinnatifida clade (Solanum L.): associated with climate?"

 ### NOTE: This is unfinished; all required scripts are present, but input files are required and some scripts requiree adjustment to different directories.
-Steps 3 and 5-7 are complete and fully reproducible.
+Steps 5-7 are complete and reproducible.

 ### FILE INDEX: